 - (b) Describe the system to be used for controlling and monitoring imports of SBT.
 This should include details of: - i.
 Rules for designated ports for import of SBT:- ii.
-Inspections required for import of SBT (including % coverage):- iii.
-Process for checking and collecting CCSBT CDS documents (Catch Monitoring Form and depending on circumstances, Re-export/Export after landing of domestic product Form):-
+Inspections required for import of SBT (including % coverage):-

 All foreign vessels carrying fish into New Zealand waters must obtain prior approval to do so.
 The approval to land fish is given for a limited number of ports that are suitable for both fisheries and customs inspection on arrival.